eiberham/carb-manager/README.md

 ### Interactions

 - The whole card will be clickable.
 Make sure that the event is working properly.
 You should see a "clicked" message in the Storybook "actions" tab when clicking on the component.
-- The "heart" in the top right won't be clickable, but it should be filled in based on a certain prop value.
+- Because the whole card is clickable, the "heart" icon in the top right won't be interactive.
+Instead, it should be empty or filled in depending on a certain prop value.

 ### Storybook